Mandatory Reporters FAQs

 3. What does the law mean when it says that reports are to be made "promptly"?

-4. I am a student, and a faculty or staff member reported to the Title IX Coordinator that I am the Complainant in a Title IX related incident.
-Am I obligated to participate in a Title IX Investigation?
+4. I am a student, and a faculty or staff member reported to the Title IX Coordinator that I am the Complainant in an investigation under HOP 9.24 related incident.
+Am I obligated to participate in the investigation?

 5. I am not sure if the information shared with me is considered to be stalking, sexual harassment, sexual assault, or dating violance.
 What should I do?